Elley History, Family Crest & Coats of Arms

 Elley Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Elley family name include Ely, Elie, Ealy and others.

 Early Notables of the Elley family (pre 1700)

-, he sailing from Ipswich aboard the Elizabeth, in 1634 and became...
-Another 27 words (2 lines of text) are included under the topic Early Elley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Elley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Elley family to Ireland

 Some of the Elley family moved to Ireland, but this topic is not covered in this excerpt.